 \section{Introduction}

 Computational color constancy determines the dominant color cast caused by the scene's dominant illumination in a sensor image.
 Once the sensor's response to the color cast has been estimated, the image can be corrected via a white-balance procedure.
 Computational color constancy is one of the key operations applied by cameras and is critical to obtaining an accurate image.
-A number of color constancy methods have been proposed using various strategies, e.g., low-level statistical methods, gamut-based methods, and learning-based methods.
-Recently, deep learning has become a mainstream approach due to its impressive performance~\cite{afifi2021cross,lo2021clcc,bianco2019quasi,xiao2020multi}.
-However, most color constancy methods, including state-of-the-art deep learning methods, assume the scene is illuminated by a single uniform light source.
-In many real-world situations, particularly in indoor settings, the assumption is not valid, as multiple illuminations are commonly present.
-When multi-illuminations are present, the correction of only one illuminant leaves strong color casts in the image, as shown in Figure~\ref{fig:teasurez}.
+A number of color constancy methods have been proposed, employing various strategies, e.g., low-level statistical methods, gamut-based methods, and learning-based methods.
+Recently, deep learning has become a mainstream approach due to its impressive performance~\cite{lo2021clcc,bianco2019quasi,xiao2020multi}.
+However, most color constancy methods, including state-of-the-art deep learning methods, assume that the scene is illuminated by a single uniform light source.
+This assumption is often not valid in many real-world situations, particularly in indoor settings where multiple illuminations are commonly present.
+When multi-illuminations are present, correcting for only one illuminant can leave strong color casts in the image, as shown in Fig.~\ref{fig:teasurez}.

 There has been significantly less work targeting scenes with multiple illuminations.
-Early work~\cite{gijsenij2011color} applied statistical-based illumination estimation locally to image patches.
-Similarly, \cite{joze2013exemplar} used a nearest-neighbor approach that compared the statistics of pixels to those in a training set.
-These earlier methods worked only for selected images and highlighted the difficulty of the multi-illumination problem.
+Early work~\cite{gijsenij2011color} applied statistical-based illumination estimation to image patches.
+Similarly, \cite{joze2013exemplar} utilized a nearest-neighbor approach, comparing the statistics of pixels to those in a training set.
+These earlier methods were only effective for selected images, highlighting the difficulty of the multi-illumination problem.

+Existing deep learning methods tried to solve this problem by performing pixel-wise prediction.
 Work by \cite{sidorov2019conditional} introduced a GAN-based approach incorporating discriminator loss and a conventional color constancy loss.
-Adding the GAN loss improved performance, but the method often leaves noticeable spatial artifacts in the corrected image.
+While adding the GAN loss improved performance, the method often leaves noticeable spatial artifacts in the corrected image.
 Recent work by ~\cite{afifi2022auto} provided a solution that rendered the captured scene to a small set of predefined white-balance settings.
-The work estimated how to blend between this set of white-balanced results.
-The reliance on a small predefined set of solutions hindered the method's practicality in handling general light colors.
+The work estimates pixel-wise weights to blend between this set of white-balanced results.
+However, the reliance on a small predefined set of solutions hindered the method's practicality in handling general light colors.